Same Day IT

 Straight answer: without the key, the data on that drive is unreachable.
 Not hidden, not tricky, cryptographically unreachable.
 That is the entire point of BitLocker.
 If a stolen laptop could be cracked open at a repair bench, the encryption would be worthless.
 There is no back door, and nobody is brute-forcing modern AES encryption, not a repair shop, not a data recovery lab, not anyone.

-Be very wary of anyone who says they can crack BitLocker for a fee.
+So be very wary of anyone who says they can crack BitLocker for a fee.
 They cannot.
 They will either reinstall Windows and hand you back an empty machine, or take your money and stall.
-It is snake oil.
+The tells are consistent, and any one of them should end the conversation:

 What a reinstall does get you is the machine.
 Wipe the drive, reinstall Windows, and the hardware is back in service today.
 Your files come back only if a copy exists somewhere else, a backup drive, OneDrive, email attachments, a work server.
 Before you accept that, check every location above one more time.
 In eighteen years of doing this we have found the key far more often than not, usually in a Microsoft account the owner forgot existed.